-In the private moments behind his typewriter, a vicious aspect of Theo van Gogh's personality surfaced.
-As an interviewer, he was well-mannered and a good listener (and a chain smoker).
-He was of the opinion that ‘good interviewers pull a vacuum of loneliness into which interviewees shed a glimpse of their unhappiness’.
-As for his movies, he was a real actors' director, stimulating and cooperative.
-Such was not his attitude as a columnist.
-He attacked in a ruthless manner the slightest bit of hypocrisy that he sensed in a person.
+Van Gogh (born in 1957 as great-grandson of the famous painter’s brother Theo) was a well-mannered interviewer and a good listener.
+He was of the opinion that ‘good tv interviewers pull a vacuum of loneliness into which the interviewed shed a glimpse of their unhappiness’.
+As a movie director, he cared about his actors and was stimulating and cooperative.
+But as a columnist, he ruthlessly attacked the slightest bit of hypocrisy that he sensed in a person.

-This piece contains a translated sample of Van Gogh's quotes, taken from his columns.
-I hope it shows that he is a better writer than would appear from the few isolated English quotes that are currently around on the internet.
-It is true that his insults could be vicious.
-It was a typical low blow, for example - taking Dutch war history in account - to accuse appeasing Jewish Dutch politicians of collaborating with the immigrant Muslim community.
+This article contains a translated sample of Theo van Gogh’s quotes, taken from his columns.
+Vicious, vitriolic character attacks on Dutch politicians and media personalities.
 A bad boy, indeed.
 And a pretty darn good columnist too.
-I hope that, reading these quotes, the adolescent joy will come across of saying the unspeakable and crossing that line of good taste.
+I hope that, reading these quotes, the adolescent joy will come across of crossing that line of good taste.

-Wilfried de Jong belongs to the type of person that climbs from servant to master and which prospers in dictatorships.
-His programs are of some interest to those who care for exercises in totalitarian thinking.'
+Wilfried de Jong is the type of person that climbs from servant to master and prospers in dictatorships.
+His programs are of some interest to people who take an interest in exercises in totalitarian thinking.

-I should mention that Van Gogh was writing here about a respected TV-interviewer of quality programs.
+I should mention that Van Gogh is writing about a respected TV-interviewer of quality programs.
 He was a far from obvious target and while reading these lines, many must have shaken their heads in disagreement.
 But the core of truth in Van Gogh’s caricature gradually dawned on me, until it finally hit home years later.
-This was on the occasion that De Jong publicly humiliated, on a live TV-show, soccer player Patrick Kluivert, who had long been the scape goat of the nation.
-Indeed, quite a display of totalitarian thinking… I haste to say though, that De Jong is a fine professional, belonging to the top ten percent of Dutch TV-interviewers.
-It is just that besides his talent he might have a certain weakness, which made him an interesting target for Van Gogh.
+This was on the occasion that De Jong publicly humiliated, on a live TV-show, soccer player Patrick Kluivert, who had long been the scapegoat of the nation.
+Indeed, quite a display of totalitarian thinking.

-Van Gogh often used the stylistic mannerism of feigning reverence or pity, only to strike back twice as hard in the next sentence.
+Stylistically, Van Gogh often used the trick of feigning reverence or pity, only to strike back twice as hard in the next sentence.

-Throughout his career he had his favorite targets, whom he kept attacking if an occasion arose or if he was bored.
+He had his favorite targets, whom he kept attacking whenever he thought it appropriate – or when he was bored.
 He was quite happy to quote from his own pieces.
-Perhaps because he had to excell himself each time, the caricatures could evolve into the bizarre:
+Perhaps because he had to excel himself each time, the caricatures could evolve into the bizarre:

-Van Gogh mostly attacked well respected public figures and spared the ones who were already under attack by the intelligentsia.
-He especially despised the ‘salon socialists’ , whose pity with the poor and with immigrants he felt was gratuitous.
+Van Gogh mostly attacked well-respected public figures and spared people who were already under attack by the intelligentsia.
+He especially despised the ‘champagne socialists’, whose pity with the poor and immigrants he felt was gratuitous.

-In these debates, the Second World War was an ever-present system of reference.
+The Second World War was an ever-present system of reference in these debates.
 As a moral touchstone, and also by providing a handy jargon for polemic prose.
 Because of their connotations, words like collaboration, transportation, etc. were hard to resist.
 Van Gogh saw no problem in using these analogies.
 However, he mocked others for unjustly using the war in debates:

 The assassination of Fortuyn

-During the rise of the charismatic populist politician Pim Fortuyn (1948 – 2002), the element of playfulness, however venomous it had always been, got to the background.
-Something urgent was at stake and polemic became an even grimmer matter - more than just a means of stirring things up.
-It was probably hard for van Gogh to keep believing that he was still only the ‘village idiot’.
+During the rise of the charismatic populist politician Pim Fortuyn (1948 – 2002), the aspect of bored playfulness in his writing made way for something more fundamental.
+Something urgent was at stake and polemic became a more grim matter – more than just a means of stirring things up, more than a matter of taking stabs at local politicians and B-celebrities.

-Van Gogh chose sides with Fortuyn, as probably the only of the opinion leaders who did so.
+Van Gogh chose sides with Fortuyn, as the only one of the opinion leaders.
 Two months before the assassination of Fortuyn, Van Gogh had written:

-The day after the assassination of Fortuyn he wrote a column in which he congratulated the ones he thought were to blame:
+The day after the assassination of Fortuyn, Van Gogh wrote a column in which he congratulated the ones he thought were to blame:

-A few months later, he wrote a long piece that was an analysis of the political circumstances that had led to the murder - entitled: Good riddance.
-There is a new seriousness in the way he makes his accusations here, permeated by a sense of loss.
+A few months later he wrote a long article, an analysis of the political circumstances that had led to the murder – entitled: Good riddance.

-The rage of Van Dam, Kok, Van Kemenade, Melkert and all those other salon socialists was probably also related to the notion that Left seemed to lose its natural dominance in the public debate in the weeks before the sixth of May.
-It was as if Fortuyn would break the power of the paralyzing Sixties in one blow.
+The rage of Van Dam, Kok, Van Kemenade, Melkert and all those other champagne socialists was probably also related to the sense that the Left was losing its natural dominance in the public debate in the weeks preceding the sixth of May.
+It was as if Fortuyn would break the power of the paralyzing Sixties all at once.
 The gentlemen panicked, as for the first time in Dutch history the outcasts of the nation threatened to actually come into power.
-That wasn’t part of the plan.
+That wasn’t the plan.
 Fortuyn was the hated face of this impending revolt.

-Left was flooded away and had only its worn jargon left.
-A lot of babbling about ‘extreme right’, ‘racism’, ‘reliving fascism’ and silently creating the climate in which murder becomes an act of heroism.
-There is something perverse about the fervor with which Volkert van der G. [Fortuyn’s murderer] was denounced a ‘madman’.
-A madman excuses our guilty conscience from the thought that we might have overreacted a little bit. […]
+The Left was swept away and had only its trite lingo left.
+A lot of babbling about ‘extreme right’, ‘racism’, ‘the revival of fascism’, thus creating a climate in which murder becomes an act of heroism.
+There is something perverse about the eagerness with which Volkert van der G. [Fortuyn’s murderer] was denounced a ‘madman’, by politicians as well as the media.
+A madman frees our guilty conscience from the thought that we might have overreacted a tad. […]

-The question comes to mind if there is any in name democratic country in the world in which the free press would have lined up more servile behind the establishment, in comparable circumstances. […] the lackeys of the government hobbled on in endless indignation.
+The question comes to mind if in other so-called democratic countries the free press would line up so servilely behind the establishment. […] the lackeys of the government hobbled on, indignant beyond belief.
 But the people wouldn’t listen anymore.
-Couldn’t the people be dethroned? [...]
+Couldn’t the people be dethroned? […]

-In the paradise of Marcel van Dam, there is no room for ‘inferior people’ and there preveils what the Germans call ‘klammheimliche Freude’ when a certain baldy is crushed.
-Dirty faggot, serves him right. [...]
+In Marcel van Dam’s paradise, there is no place for ‘inferior people’.
+It’s a place where, as the Germans say, ‘klammheimliche Freude’ reigns when a certain baldy is disposed of.
+Dirty faggot, he had it coming. […]

-Fortuyn’s funeral is regarded by many as ‘mass hysteria’.
-Maybe this is true, but personally it reminded me of the last journey of Falcone, the Italian Mafia fighter for whom thousands of scared civilians clapped their hands raw.
-There was one difference: in Fortuyn’s case, the Mafia sat in the Church.
-Under supervision of the yawning prime minister who left through the side exit, walking with a stoop, as the crowd chanted You’ll never walk alone.
-Partly because of the cowardness of Kok – due to whose policy, soaked in humanitarian small talk, under the eyes of ‘our boys’, almost seven thousand muslims were murdered [Srebrenica] – Holland has become very special.
-Kok has specialized in condoling, mainly with a loud display of conscience.
-The condoleance champion, that came in handy now.'
+Many called Fortuyn’s funeral a case of ‘mass hysteria’.
+Maybe this is true, but personally I was reminded of the last journey of Falcone, the Italian Mafia fighter for whom thousands of scared citizens clapped their hands raw.
+There was one difference: in Fortuyn’s case, the Mafia sat in the Church, with in the front row a yawning prime minister, who left through the side exit.
+While he left with his head down, the crowd outside were chanting You’ll never walk alone.
+Due partly to Kok’s cowardness – whose policy, soaked in humanitarian small talk, caused seven thousand muslims to be murdered as ‘our boys’ stood there and watched [Srebrenica], – Holland has become very special.
+Kok has specialized in condolences, with impressive displays of conscience.
+An expert in condolences, that came in handy now.’